JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 Firmware updates can be automatic, semi-automatic and manual.
 If the **Automatic Update** is then the Manual Update option appears.
 The Update button will bring up Figure 2.

-System Health details: Green indicates the system is working.
-The Details button shows more details on the System Health shown in Figure 3 and detailed in the **Gateway System Health Page**.

 <img src="images/sgw-setup.png" width="425"/>
 **Figure 1  The Setup Details screen.**